 As I noted in my own story, getting started early and letting compounding work for you and not against you should be your first step.

 Having conversations with your spouse/partner about how much you can or what to save should be your next step.
 I work with many families where one spouse/partner wants to pay the entire cost of college while the other does not.
-I help people find common ground on this issue while taking into consideration the other multiple financial priorities that are likely tugging at you.
+I help people find common ground on this issue while considering the other multiple financial priorities that are likely tugging at them.

 If you have kids who are already in middle school or even high school, start having conversations about college with them now!
 Setting expectations with your kids as early as possible about how college costs will be covered or shared is vital.
 I can’t emphasize this enough.
 The last thing that you want is for your kid to get into an Ivy League school only to determine that you can’t afford to pay for it.

-If you have questions about college planning or any wealth planning topic, including portfolio management and tax planning, schedule a time below to see how I may be able to help you prepare for college as well as other financial and lifestyle goals.
+If you have questions about college planning or any wealth planning topic, including portfolio management and tax planning, schedule a time below to see how I may be able to help you prepare for college and other financial and lifestyle goals.